maxim/cx_leaderboard/README.md

 * Stream API access to records from top and bottom
 * O(1) querying of any record by id
 * Adding, updating, removing, upserting of individual entries
-* Fetching a range of records around a given id (for context)
+* Fetching a range of records around a given id (contextual leaderboard)
-* Pluggable data stores: ets for big boards, term for mini boards
+* Pluggable data stores: `EtsStore` for big boards, `TermStore` for dynamic mini boards
+* Support for custom ranking and other stat functions
-* Atomic rebuilds in O(2n log n) time
+* Atomic full repopulation in O(2n log n) time
 * Multi-node support

-## Planned features

-* Pluggable indexers

 ## Installation